Skip to content

 Recursive Provers

 Notice that the final proof is actually a circuit-based proof, which is in fact a SNARK proof, specified per implementation.
-More details about the Proving Phase can be found in the Recursion Step Proof section.
+More details about the proving phase can be found in the Recursion Step Proof section.

 Aggregation